jboxberger/synology-gitlab-ce/readme.md

 ```

 ### Connect into container
-If you want to bash into your gitlab container you can do this with thi command
+If you want to bash into your gitlab container you can do this with this command
 ```bash
 sudo docker exec -it "<gitlab-container-name>" bash
 ```

 ### GitLab Configuration
-For Configuration of the omnibus based GitLab image please refer to this documentation [https://docs.gitlab.com/omnibus/settings](https://docs.gitlab.com/omnibus/settings).
+For configuration of the omnibus based GitLab image please refer to this documentation [https://docs.gitlab.com/omnibus/settings](https://docs.gitlab.com/omnibus/settings).
 ```bash
 # after any change to the gitlab configuration you need to reconfigure
 # gitlab and restart the services, which can be done with this two